ia-satma/Webpage-Von-Wobeser/replit.md

 The design emphasizes a professional corporate aesthetic with conservative animations, a zero-border-radius policy for minimalism, and a robust typography system.
 Key features include a video hero, news overlay, new offices popup, a world map section for the German Desk, image collages, and rich team member profiles with vCard downloads.
 SEO is optimized with JSON-LD, sitemap, hreflang, and proper heading structures.
 Performance is enhanced through image lazy loading, font optimization, and React Query caching.
 The site is fully mobile-responsive.

 ### Multi-Language Translation System
-The application implements a dual translation approach supporting 10 languages (en, es, de, zh, ko, ja, ar, ru, fr, it):
+The application implements a dual translation approach supporting 10 languages (en, es, de, zh, ko, ja, ar, ru, fr, it) with **100% translation coverage** - no English fallback text visible in any language mode:

 1. **Static UI Translations (i18next)**: Used for navigation, buttons, labels, and UI text.
 Translations are stored as inline JavaScript objects in `client/src/i18n.ts`.
 The system uses localStorage (`vwb_language`) for persistence and automatically updates the HTML `lang` attribute.
 RTL support is included for Arabic.

+2. **Page-Specific Content Translations**: All page components use inline content objects with complete translations for all 10 languages.
+Pattern: `content[language as keyof typeof content] || content.en`.
+This covers hero sections, feature descriptions, benefit lists, and all other static page content.

-2. **Dynamic Content Translations (OpenAI)**: Used for database content (news, team bios, practice descriptions).
+3. **Dynamic Content Translations (OpenAI)**: Used for database content (news, team bios, practice descriptions).
 Translations are cached in the database (`translation_caches` table) and requested on-demand via the `useTranslatedContent` hook.
 The backend uses OpenAI GPT-5 for high-quality legal text translation.

-3. **Automatic Language Detection (Geolocation)**: On first visit (when no stored preference exists), the system automatically detects the user's country via IP geolocation (`/api/detect-language` endpoint using ip-api.com) and sets the appropriate language.
+4. **Automatic Language Detection (Geolocation)**: On first visit (when no stored preference exists), the system automatically detects the user's country via IP geolocation (`/api/detect-language` endpoint using ip-api.com) and sets the appropriate language.
 Supports country-to-language mapping for Spanish-speaking countries (MX, ES, AR, etc.), German-speaking (DE, AT, CH), Chinese regions (CN, TW, HK), and more.
-Falls back to English for unsupported countries or detection failures.
+Falls back to Spanish for unsupported countries or detection failures.

 Key files:
 - `client/src/i18n.ts` - i18next configuration with all 10 language resources